wikimedia/wikibase-termbox/infrastructure/files/README.md

 Do not change the following manually

-* `/srv/termbox/updater.sh`, regularly checks for, downloads and tags the latest image
+* `/srv/termbox/restarter.sh`, regularly checks for, downloads and tags the latest image, as well as restarts the service
 * `/lib/systemd/system/termbox.service`, systemd service definition